The National (band): Other ventures

 As individual artists, the National has embarked on several musical projects outside of their work together as a band.

 In 2009, Aaron Dessner collaborated with Justin Vernon, lead singer of indie folk band Bon Iver on the song "Big Red Machine," which was featured on the Dark Was the Night compilation album benefiting the Red Hot Organization.
 That same year the duo officially formed a band of the same name, Big Red Machine.
 Aaron has also produced music for Ed Sheeran, Michael Stipe, Gracie Abrams, Frightened Rabbit, Ben Howard, and Taylor Swift's album Folklore, which he won a Grammy for Album of the Year in 2021.

 In 2018, Bryce Dessner's collaboration with pianists Katia and Marielle Labèque formalized into the group, Dream House Quartet, with the addition of guitarist and composer David Chalmin of La Terre Invisible.
 Dessner is a producer and composer, having worked with Philip Glass, Steve Reich, Alejandro Iñarritú, Paul Simon, Sufjan Stevens, Caroline Shaw, and Taylor Swift.

 Bryan Devendorf released his debut solo album, Royal Green, in 2020.
 Prior to his solo project he released albums with Pfarmers, a supergroup consisting of himself, Danny Seim of Menomena and Lackthereof, and Dave Nelson of Sufjan Stevens and St. Vincent.
 Pfarmers released the albums Gunnera in 2015 and Our Puram in 2016.
 Devendorf also released projects with his brother Scott, Ben Lanz, and Aaron Arntz in the group LNZNDRF.

-Matt Berninger released his debut solo album, Serpentine Prison, in 2020.
+Matt Berninger has released two solo albums, Serpentine Prison, in 2020, and Get Sunk, in 2025.
 He previously formed a duo with Brent Knopf of Ramona Falls and Menomena, called EL VY.
 EL VY released the album Return to the Moon in 2015.
-He is expected to release his second solo album, Get Sunk, on May 30, 2025.

 In addition to his work in LNZNDRF, Scott Devendorf is a part of the DJ duo group DJead Night with Conrad Doucette.
 DJead Night's shows often feature live art from Michael and Dan Goodwin.